 FTW is dedicated to creating television writers' room environments, organizing and hosting panels with industry professionals, and producing student-made film and television work by recruiting and training students for sets.
 FTW is the largest SCA Student Organization, with over 300 members across all classes and majors, working on over a dozen active sets and projects in development and production during the school year.
 Our primary objectives are to bridge the gap between the disparate SCA majors through independent productions led entirely by students.
 We actively seek to promote diversity of gender, race, ability, and sexual orientation both in front of and behind the camera.
 Contact us for more information, and make sure to follow us on Facebook and Instagram to keep up with all of our announcements and events!

 MEGA is a student run organization which strives to promote and facilitate the art of game creation within the University of Southern California.
 MEGA is a community of students from many disciplines who collaborate in order to cultivate a deeper understanding of interactive development at open weekly meetings, in which members share current projects, discuss relevant news and host guest speakers from all corners of the industry.
-Contact us.

 Bring a game from conception to an open-alpha release each development cycle (semester/year) with awesome people in this professional and academic org.
 As a member, you'll bring your own talent and vision to a real-world project in an exciting and fast-paced development environment.
 And best of all, you'll join the tight-knit Open Alpha family and partake in awesome community events throughout the semester.
 For more information, please visit our website.

 The SCA Graduate Council is a student organization that aids in connecting the USC School of Cinematic Arts community.
 The council consists of representatives from each of the departments (Animation, Cinema & Media Studies, Interactive Media, Production, Peter Stark, and Writing) and three SCA GPSS Senators.
 The council holds open monthly meetings to discuss and support student issues and initiatives.
 All are welcome to attend, but please notify us ahead of time in regards to your issues/ideas.
-For a schedule of meeting times and events, please visit our website or Contact us.

 Founded in 2005, the USC Women of Cinematic Arts provides networking and mentoring opportunities for University of Southern California students and alumni, and encourages and supports the presence of women in creative roles in the film, television and digital industries.
 Contact us.